 Razor burn usually causes red bumps to form on a shaved area of the body.
 The bumps can be itchy and unpleasant to deal with.
 One way to treat razor burn is to apply healing creams to the area afterward.
-Another way to treat razor burn is to take steps to prevent it from happening in the first place.
+Another way to treat it is to take steps to prevent it in the first place.

 Hydrocortisone cream is one way to treat razor burn.
 It is a corticosteroid usually used to treat a variety of skin irritations and inflammations.
 After shaving, a person should apply a small amount of the cream to the razor-burned area.
 Hydrocortisone is available in 1 or 2 percent concentrations over the counter or in higher strengths with a prescription.